 The Journal of Human Resources is among the leading journals in empirical microeconomics.
-Intended for scholars, policy makers, and practitioners, each issue examines research in a variety of fields including labor economics, development economics, health economics, and the economics of education, discrimination, and retirement.
-Founded in 1965, the JHR features articles that make scientific contributions in research relevant to public policy practitioners.
+Intended for scholars and policymakers, each issue examines research in a variety of fields, including labor economics, development economics, health economics, and the economics of education, discrimination, and retirement.
+Founded in 1965, the JHR features articles that make scientific contributions in research relevant to public policy.

-JHR is one of the most highly cited journals in the Industrial Relations and Labor fields per ISI Journal Citation Reports.
-The 2016 ISI Journal Citation Reports© Ranking:
+JHR is one of the most highly cited journals in the Industrial Relations and Labor fields per the 2020 Clarivate InCites Journal Citation Reports.

 ISSN (print): 0022-166X, (electronic): 1548-8004